Saksham9944/Library-Student-Management-System/README.md

 Returning books: The system allows students to return the books by the user which they have borrowed from the library.
 The user can return the book.
 The system updates the student's record and then students can issue more books.

 Checking of student data: The system provides a search feature that allows user to search for students' information such as their name, email ID, branch.
-The LSDMS should allow allow to check student data related to the books that they have issued.
-This feature should enable user to check which books a student has issued.
+The LSMS allows to check student data related to the books that they have issued.
+This feature enable user to check which books a student has issued.